UEABIO/physalia-R-course-2023/book/_main.md

 </div>
 ```

 However, labeling the columns in this manner may not be the most effective approach.
 Let's explore an alternative method.
 First, we can create what are known as "spanners," which are merged columns.

+We can modify the look of table parts more generally with [tab_*()] functions

-These can be generated using `tab_spanner()` layers, with one layer dedicated to each spanner.
+Here we can generate column spanners with `tab_spanner()` layers, with one layer dedicated to each spanner.
+You can also control text formatting of labels with Markdown or HTML syntax.
+This can be used on any text in a **gt** table.
+Here I have applied some `md` to put my spanners in **bold**.

 ```r